 Safety - Because of the health hazards inherent in the field, safety is stressed in every course.
 Rules and safety procedures are posted in each laboratory.
+Additional safety standards may apply to externship sites.

-- Eating No food or beverage (except water) is allowed in classrooms or laboratories. - Breakage Payment may be charged for any deliberate destruction of equipment. - Cleanliness Students are observed on how they care for and maintain equipment. - Housekeeping Duties are required of all students.
+- Eating No food or beverage (except water in a spill-proof container) is allowed in classrooms or laboratories. - Breakage Payment may be charged for any deliberate destruction of equipment. - Cleanliness Students are observed on how they care for and maintain equipment. - Housekeeping Duties are required of all students.
 Students are responsible for keeping campus facilities and equipment clean and neat at all times. - Homework Required homework assignments must be turned in when due.
 Each student should be prepared to devote time daily to home study.